lucirie/Landing-Page-Template/README.md

-# Landing-Page-Template
+# Landing Page Template Using Flexbox
-This is my website, made from scratch, implementing a landing page for Flexbox practice
+This is a website I made from scratch using HTML and CSS.
+This is a practice for *Flexbox* as a part of *The Odin Project* Fundamentals Course.